What we do

 If you’d like to join us – we’d love to hear from you.
 To find out how you can get involved or learn more about our natural environment email us or phone: President Charlie Robinson 0400 404 929, Treasurer Ian Curtis, Project Manager Keith Brown 0414 869 688, Secretary Robyn Gulliver.

-Moreton Bay and its waterways provide quality of life, amenity and social harmony, with activities including fishing, swimming, boating, scenic appreciation, tourism and recreation. most important of all are the ecosystem services provided by mother nature providing the biodiversity of landscape and wildlife around us.
-These environmental values support our lifestyles and livelihoods and make the bayside a wonderful place to be.
+Moreton Bay and its waterways provide quality of life, amenity and social harmony, with activities including fishing, swimming, boating, scenic appreciation, tourism and recreation.
+Most important of all are the ecosystem services provided by mother through the biodiversity of landscape and wildlife all around us.
+These environmental values support our lifestyles and livelihoods and make the Bayside a wonderful place to be.
+Unfortunately they are under threat through development, pollution and pest impacts.

 Bayside Creeks Catchment Group is very lucky to have the strong support of a number of funders, both past and present.
-In particular Brisbane City Council, through their establishment and management of the Bushcare organisation has been crucial to our success.
+In particular Brisbane City Council, through their establishment and management of the Bushcare project as well as through providing multiple funding grants have been crucial to our success.